 If you’re ordinary, you’re not meeting the expectations you or others have for you and your life.

-Overcoming the fear of living an ordinary life
+How to overcome the fear of being ordinary

 It’s tiring trying to be the best, there’s always someone likely to take it from you.
 It’s hard to keep tab on all the expectations put on you.
 You never really live to the full because there’s always something new.
 What is done for others never seems to be good enough or even enough.